Being on the Autism Spectrum can bring challenges that make it harder to enjoy experiences that most kids enjoy in their daily lives.

 Join Autism United of Wisconsin as we partner with the WJ Niederkorn Library to offer FREE fun, interactive sensory playtimes!
 The sensory playtime program features a variety of tactile, sensory activity stations where children (under 13 years old) are free to explore with their caregiver.
 Stations may include shaving cream, sand, water, and/or food items.
 Dress to make a mess.
 Each month offers a different theme.

-March 28 – Dinosaurs
+March 27 – Wind

-April 25 – Plants and Flowers
+April 24 – Plants and Flowers

-When weather allows, St. Francis opens their large fenced playground secure for children who elope.
+When weather allows, St. Francis opens their large fenced playground, secure for children who elope.
 Each session, there will be two crafts for participants to take home along with the open play activities.
 Guardians, please reserve tickets for children only.
 Guardians are expected to attend with children during our programming.

 ACEing Autism is on a mission for children with Autism to grow, develop and benefit from social connections and fitness through affordable tennis programming, uniquely serving individual needs while filling a national void for this growing and worthy population.